DV

 Overview

-GLD and IAU are both physically backed gold ETFs that track the spot price of gold bullion, offering direct commodity exposure without counterparty risk.
-The key difference is cost: IAU charges 0.25% annually while GLD charges 0.40%, a meaningful gap on a buy-and-hold position in an asset that generates no income.
+GLD and IAU are both physically backed gold ETFs that track spot gold bullion prices, holding actual gold in allocated vaults.
+The key distinction is cost: IAU charges 0.25% annually while GLD charges 0.40%, a meaningful gap on a passive commodity exposure where NAV tracks the underlying metal nearly dollar-for-dollar.
+GLD is roughly twice the size by assets under management.

 How they differ